astrolet/precious/doc/precious.1.md

 This is the equivalent of `eden know`.
 Pipe any of the `precious` examples into `eden eat` - and feast on what could be seen, at least.

+A global eden is automatically available through `postinstall`.
+Go ahead and try it.

 ## HELP